Minuria leptophylla

-Minuria leptophylla commonly known as minnie daisy, is a flowering plant in the family Asteraceae.
-It is a small perennial herb with white daisy-like flowers.
-It is endemic to Australia and grows in all mainland states.
+Minuria leptophylla, commonly known as minnie daisy, is a species of flowering plant in the family Asteraceae endemic to mainland Australia.
+It is a perennial herb with white to pale lilac daisy-like flower heads and occurs throughout arid and semi-arid inland regions of Australia.
+The species grows in woodland, shrubland, grassland and mallee vegetation communities on a variety of soil types and is widely distributed across the Australian mainland.